sagemath/sagewiki_to_gh-2022-10-10/days77.md

 = Announcement =

-Sage Days 77 will be held in Cernay-la-Ville (40km South-West of Paris, near Orsay), April 4-8, 2016.
+Sage Days 77 was held in Cernay-la-Ville (40km South-West of Paris, near Orsay), April 4-8, 2016.

-We are booking the guest house [[http://www.cernayvacances.com/en/stay/de-toren/|The Tower]] (and [[http://www.cernayvacances.com/en/stay/le-grenier-royal/|Le grenier royal]]), a very nice and cosy "gîte", just short of an hour from Paris by public transport.
+We booked the guest house [[http://www.cernayvacances.com/en/stay/de-toren/|The Tower]] (and [[http://www.cernayvacances.com/en/stay/le-grenier-royal/|Le grenier royal]]), a very nice and cosy "gîte", just short of an hour from Paris by public transport.